Hallucination Filtering in Radiology Vision-Language Models Using Discrete Semantic Entropy: Discussion

 Integrating DSE into PACS or reporting systems can streamline workflows by screening queries at the question level to either withhold unstable outputs or attach an interpretable uncertainty score derived from semantic dispersion across sampled responses.
 In practice, this identifies questions that are more likely to elicit hallucinations and, when answers are returned, provides a quantitative signal that radiologists can reference when judging the safety of acting on a given question–answer pair.
 Making uncertainty explicit is essential in clinical settings, where decisions depend on calibrated confidence rather than linguistic fluency.
 Because DSE operates solely on model outputs and requires neither access to token probabilities nor model retraining, it can be deployed as a lightweight wrapper around existing VLM integrations.
-By combining selective answering with transparent uncertainty, DSE can thus strengthen clinician trust and real world acceptance of vision–language models in radiology.
+By combining selective answering with transparent uncertainty, DSE can thus strengthen clinician trust and real-world acceptance of vision–language models in radiology.
+In clinical practice, selecting a DSE threshold requires balancing coverage against acceptable risk.
+For applications such as diagnostic decision support, we recommend a stricter threshold (e.g., 0.3 in our experiments) to prioritize specificity, minimizing the risk of incorrect advice by aggressively rejecting uncertain predictions.
+Conversely, in lower-risk scenarios like human-in-the-loop screening, a more lenient threshold (e.g., 0.6) may be preferable to prioritize sensitivity, ensuring that potentially relevant information is not discarded.
+These specific values are model-dependent, and the exact operating point should be determined via calibration on a held-out dataset for each clinical application.